Tagged interviews

 Want to stay up to date on new podcast episodes and happenings at Microcosm?
 Subscribe to our newsletter!

 Welcome to the next installment of the Bookstore Solidarity Project!
-Every month, we’ll be highlighting indie bookstore owners and booksellers across the country.
+Every month, we’ll be highlighting indie bookstore owners and booksellers across the country (and beyond!)

 What got you into bookselling?